0 0

 Note:

-(2) HOW TO FRY THE BHATOORA
+(2) HOW TO FRY THE BHATURA

-(3) COMPLIMENT WITH THESE SIDE DISHES JUST TO MAKE YOU SAY “OH YUM”
+(3) COMPLIMENT WITH THESE SIDE DISHES JUST TO MAKE YOU SAY “OH YUM.”

 > Some round thinly sliced raw onion and raw lemon that can be squeezed over the raw onion.